mbarakats/MohamedBarakats/README.md

 I am a Software Engineer, I work and live in Berlin.

-- I am Egyptian and this is a nice part in my life :egypt: :heart:

 - I use rails to break down stuff, but I use ruby to fix it.

-- I use my mind, and it’s something rare nowadays, believe me!

 - This is my Linkedin, I am not an active writer there <a href="https://www.linkedin.com/in/mohamedbarakats/">But they say that it’s professional to have one</a> :man: